Efficient Federated Meta-Learning over Multi-Access Wireless Networks

 \subsection{System Model}

-We consider a wireless multi-user system, where a set $\mathcal{N}$ of $n$ end devices joint forces to carry out federated meta-learning aided by an edge server.
+As illustrated in Fig. \ref{figure:system}, we consider a wireless multi-user system, where a set $\mathcal{N}$ of $n$ end devices joint forces to carry out federated meta-learning aided by an edge server.
 Each round consists of two stages: the computation phase and the communication phase.
 In the computation phase, each device $i\in\mathcal{N}$ downloads the current global model and computes the local model based on its local dataset; in the communication phase, the selected devices transmit the local models to the edge server via a limited number of wireless channels.
 After that, the edge server runs the global aggregation and starts the next round.
-Here we do not consider the downlink communication because it has more resources than the uplink, and the edge server is more powerful than end devices \cite{dinh2020federated}.
+Here we do not consider the downlink communication due to the asymmetric uplink-downlink settings in wireless networks.
+That is, the transmission power at the server (\eg, a base station) and the downlink communication bandwidth are generally sufficient for global meta-model transmission.
+Thus, the downlink time is usually neglected, compared to the uplink data transmission time \cite{dinh2020federated}.
 Since we focus on the device selection and resource allocation problem in each round, we omit subscript $k$ for brevity throughout this section.